JuliaGtk/Gtk4.jl/docs/src/manual/textwidgets.md

 Gtk4.text(label,repeat("Very long text! ",20))
 Gtk4.wrap(label,true)
 ```
-Note that wrapping will only occur if the size of the widget is limited using layout constraints.
+Note that wrapping will only occur if the size of the widget is limited by layout constraints.

-## Entry
+## GtkEntry

 The entry widget allows the user to enter text.
 The entered text can be read and written using
 ```julia